andrew-curthoys/curthoys-io/content/traveler/2021_09-costa_rica/09-guanacaste.md

 It's a stunning cascade, barreling over the rocks into a crescent shaped gorge that has been cut through the limestone.
 The sound of the water crashing on the rocks gives you a respect for the power of the river and the mist adds a feeling of calm.
-Ian and I soak it in, he's been here a handful of times but he's still in awe.
+Ian has been here a handful of times but he's still in awe.
 He tells me that when the river is lower the two streams on either side of the rock atop the waterfall split and come together in the shape of a heart.
 He also tells me the first time he came here he repelled down into the canyon,